-Some heater-cooler units used in cardiac surgery in the past were contaminated with a rare bacterium called Mycobacterium chimaera (or M. chimaera).
-There is a small risk that exposure to these units in the operating theatre may lead to infections in exposed patients that can appear months to years after the surgery.
+Some heater-cooler units used in cardiac surgery were contaminated with a rare bacterium called Mycobacterium chimaera (or M. chimaera), and there is a small risk that exposure to these units in the operating theatre may lead to infections in exposed patients that can appear months to years after surgery.